aya-alsek/BuildWise/docs/requirements/external-interfaces.md

 * Provide the main functionality through the BuildWise web interface
 * Use external email communication where required
-* Allow external project references through user-provided links
+* Allow users to include manually provided external references as part of project evidence, without requiring direct integration with external platforms.
 * Avoid requiring direct integration with external development, AI, academic, or organizational platforms

 External integrations may be introduced incrementally in future iterations as validated product needs emerge.